gvwilson/thirdbit/src/fiction/santas/index.md

 you spent that week dealing with ray guns, sharks, and a giant santasaurus.
-When they ask if you're all right, what they really mean is that they were scared.[^they-were-scared] And when they fuss over you and tell you everything's all right now, they're trying to convince themselves as much as you.
+When they ask if you're all right, what they really mean is that they were scared.[^they-were-scared] And when they fuss over you, they're comforting themselves as much as you.

 [^they-were-scared]: You won't really understand *how* scared unless you have kids of your own, at which point you will occasionally wake up in a cold sweat in the middle of the night wondering how common meteor strikes are or how often leopards escape from zoos.

 We are therefore going to skip over the next few hours of Finner's life and most of the week that followed.
-His father baked three batches of his favorite cookies[^chili-lime] while his mother kept checking that he was warm enough.
+His father baked three batches of Finner's favorite cookies[^chili-lime] while his mother kept checking that he was warm enough.
-His classmates crowded around him and asked what had happened and whether it was true that he'd been in an airship battle and could he show them his scars or his tattoo, because obviously if he'd been through all of that he had to have one or the other.
+His classmates crowded around him and asked what had happened and whether it was true that he'd been in an airship battle and could he show them his scars or his tattoo, because if he'd been through all of that he *had* to have one or the other.
 He mostly mumbled in response, uncomfortable at suddenly being the center of attention instead of in his usual place on the edge of the crowd